1. Open Up a Dedicated Vacation Bank Account

 Earning extra money outside your regular job will increase your income and the amount you can comfortably put away.

 Consider trying out the sharing economy.
 Earn some extra cash by driving with Uber or Lyft, or by renting out a room in your home.
 As an Airbnb host, you can make money while you’re away on that vacation you’ve been saving for!
 If earning income from Airbnb is for you, make sure you include the income and deductible expenses when you file your tax return.

 As for side jobs, you could try something traditional like babysitting, or something a little less orthodox.
 Some people clean headstones or stand in line for tickets for extra cash.
 Look for short-term work opportunities related to the season.
 During winter, many retail employers hire seasonal workers to help with the holiday rush.
 In the spring and summer, look for businesses that need extra help, like landscaping companies.
 The sky’s the limit for side jobs that help bring you one step closer to affording your dream getaway.

-Working a side job may mean sacrificing your weekends for a while, but it will help make your vacation dream a reality.
-For some inspiration, read about how Barry Choi saved an extra $20,000 over the years through freelance writing!
+Working a side job may mean sacrificing your evenings and weekends for a while, but it will help make your vacation dream a reality.

 Just remember that if you have a part-time job, you’ll need to report the income to the CRA, and if you started your own side gig, you are self-employed, and that changes a whole lot more.